 Restaurants, markets, art galleries, and taco stands line the cobblestone streets, and open-air beachfront palapas house dozens of restaurants where you can dine with your toes in the sand.
 While strolling past the iconic cathedral and down the seaside malecon (a pedestrian promenade studded with palm trees and contemporary sculptures), it’s easy to see what made the Hollywood set fall so in love with the place in the 1960s.

 The best time to stay in a vacation rental in Puerto Vallarta

 The weather is best in Vallarta from November to April — that’s when most of the town’s part-time residents arrive, escaping their frigid northern homes for the winter.
 It also happens to coincide with whale-watching season, which runs roughly from December to March.
 Tourism is especially high around Christmas and Easter.
 The annual Virgin of Guadalupe pilgrimage, which takes place over the first 12 days in December, is one of the year’s most anticipated events, complete with parade floats, festive costumes, and a night market where vendors sell tamales, pies, and crafts.
 The weather turns hot and muggy around May, and by July the summer rains come steadily, keeping crowds at bay until around October.
 Temperature-wise, the Pacific Ocean is swimmable all year round, but it’s wise to stay out of the water for a few days after a heavy storm.

-What are the top things to do in Puerto Vallarta?
+Top things to do in Puerto Vallarta

 Wednesday Night ArtWalk